iotaledger/wallet.rs/docs/libraries/python/examples.md

 ### Dust protection
 Please note, there is also implemented a [dust protection](https://chrysalis.docs.iota.org/guides/dev_guide.html#dust-protection) mechanism in the network protocol to avoid malicious actors to spam network in order to decrease node performance while keeping track of unspent amount (`UTXO`):
 > "... microtransaction below 1Mi of IOTA tokens [can be sent] to another address if you already have at least 1Mi on that address"
-That's why we did send 1Mi in the given example to comply this protection.
+That's why we did send 1Mi in the given example to comply this protection."

 ## Backup database
 Underlying database (`Stronghold` by default) is encrypted at rest and there is no way how to get a seed from it due to security practices that are incorporated in the Stronghold DNA.
 It means you are dealing with the database as an atomic unit that includes all wallet information.